Kolibri plugin architecture

 We have two different types of hooks:

-Abstract hooks
+- Abstract hooks

 Are definitions of hooks that are implemented by implementing hooks.
-These hooks are Python abstract base classes, and can use the @abstractproperty and @abstractmethod decorators from the abc module in order to define which properties and methods their descendant registered hooks should implement.
+These hooks are Python abstract base classes, and can use the @property and @abstractmethod decorators from the abc module in order to define which properties and methods their descendant registered hooks should implement.

-Registered hooks
+- Registered hooks

 Are concrete hooks that inherit from abstract hooks, thus embodying the definitions of the abstract hook into a specific case.
 If the abstract parent hook has any abstract properties or methods, the hook being registered as a descendant must implement those properties and methods, or an error will occur.

-So what’s “a hook”?
+- So what’s “a hook”?

 Simply referring to “a hook” is okay, it can be ambiguous on purpose.
 For instance, in the example, we talk about “a navigation hook”.
 So we both mean the abstract definition of the navigation hook and everything that is registered for the navigation.